Safety

 • Describe characteristics of confined spaces.

-• Identify causes of confined space hazards.
+• Identify the sources of confined space hazards.

-• Identify types of physical confined space hazards.
+• Identify physical hazards in confined spaces.

 • Describe characteristics of permit-required confined spaces.

-• Describe a confined space entry permit.
+• List information required on a confined space entry permit.

 • Describe training requirements for permit space entry.